 Are you naturally absorbent or naturally resistant?

-In Career Change, Leadership Advice, Sales
+In Career Change, Leadership Advice

 Some people are just more sensitive to their environment than others.
 Some of us cannot endure horror films because we can feel the horror in our every cell of our being–while others can watch the gore with a fascination and sense of entertainment and the full awareness that it’s not real.